Tiny LLM Benchmark: Jetson Orin Nano Super 8GB

 Table 5: Power mode configurations

-Mode nvpmodel GPU clock CPU clock VDD_CPU_GPU_CV (observed)
+Mode nvpmodel GPU clock CPU clock VDD_CPU_GPU_CV avg across models

 1.5 Benchmark Methodology